School SEN Offer

 How will I know how BGGS supports my daughter?

-- Individual learning logs are used to give a profile of additional needs
+- Individual Learning Support Plans are used to give a profile of additional needs

-- Each pupil’s learning log will be written jointly by the pupil, parent, form tutor and SENCO.
-The learning log will outline specific strategies used by subject teachers to support your daughter through quality first teaching.
+- Each pupil’s Learning Support Plan will be written jointly by the pupil, parent, form tutor and SENCO.
+The Learning Support Plan will outline specific strategies used by subject teachers to support your daughter through quality first teaching.
 Outcomes will be set for your daughter and recorded here

-- Patents, students and teachers have copies of the Learning Logs which are updated termly in conjunction with all stake holders
+- Patents, students and teachers have copies of the Learning Support Plans which are updated termly in conjunction with all stake holders

 - Interventions are recorded on a whole school provision map which is a document used to track additional support

 - The school has access to specialist support services, and we would work in partnership with you to make a referral if appropriate